Louisville Urban League

 CERTIFICATION & TRAINING PROGRAMS

-Our partnership with FIE Truck Driving School will offer small, local classes with individualized instruction and prepare students for a Class A Commercial Driver’s License.
+CDL TRUCK DRIVER TRAININGIn partnership with FIE Truck Driving School, local classes are offered with individualized instruction that prepare students for a Class A Commercial Driver’s License.
 Financial assistance is available.
-If you are interested in information regarding our CDL Truck Driver Training Program, please complete the form below to be contacted by someone on our team.
+If you are interested in information regarding this CDL Truck Driver Training Program, you can learn more here.

-Harrison County Lifelong Learning, in partnership with Ivy Tech Community College of Southern Indiana offers CompTIA A+ Certifications and CompTIA Network+ Certifications.
+COMPTIA CERTIFICATIONHarrison County Lifelong Learning, in partnership with Ivy Tech Community College of Southern Indiana offers Information Technology classes.
 Programs are STATE FUNDED through the Next Level Jobs Workforce Ready Grant.
 If a student qualifies through an application process, there is no cost to attend the course.
+Learn more here!

 Elizabethtown Community & Technical College